More than 3,000 tech employees are volunteering their skills to turn the tables politically

 JA: There are basically four categories, including digital basics like creating websites; email and analytics, which means marketing, getting more out of voter lists and voter data; social and digital media, which includes running paid digital programs; and engineering and data science-type projects.

 One thing we’ve done for 2017 is focus on Virginia, which is one of two states that has a midterm election in less than 30 days.
 The governor is being elected and [the outcome will be seen as test of Trump’s popularity].
 In fact, all 100 members of Virginia’s House of Delegates will go before voters.
-They hold a majority of the chamber now [and we want to help overcome that].
+[They hold a majority of the chamber now and we want to help overcome that].

 TC: How do you prioritize projects or campaigns?